manveru/nagoro/README.markdown

 # About Nagoro

-Nagoro is a templating engine for XHTML based on REXML.
+Nagoro is a templating engine for XHTML based on different parsing engines.
 It featues a modular code layout and is used in the Ramaze web framework.

-Nagoro consists of a series of so-called pipes that are mainly run through `REXML::Document::parse_stream` to produce valid ruby from the templates that are eventually evaluated with custom binding.
+Nagoro consists of a series of so-called pipes to produce valid ruby from the templates that are eventually evaluated with custom binding.

-All functionality of Nagoro is carefully tested by a series of rspecs to avoid breakage and give a good overview of nagoros capabilities.
+All functionality of Nagoro is carefully tested by a series of specs to avoid breakage and give a good overview of nagoros capabilities.

 # Features Overview